 UCSF Memorial for Julius Krevans

 UCSF will host a memorial tribute to honor Chancellor Emeritus Julius Krevans later this year.
-Check back at Pulse of UCSF for details.
+Check back at UCSF news for details.

 The family asks that donations in his name go to the Julius and Patricia Krevans Graduate Fund.